 To create an example project, follow the steps described in Tutorials, and in the Create Project from dialog, select an example to explore.
-When completed, the example appears in the OpenL Tablets WebStudio Rules Editor as displayed in the Figure 3.
+When completed, the example appears in the OpenL Studio Rules Editor.

-3 Creating Tables for OpenL Tablets
+Creating Tables for OpenL Tablets

 This chapter describes how OpenL Tablets processes tables and provides reference information for each table type used in OpenL Tablets.